 New York, NY 10022

-We do not make grants to individuals and rarely for endowments, building campaigns, deficit financing, films, general operating support, or religious purposes.
+We do not make grants to individuals and rarely for endowments, building campaigns, deficit financing, films, general operating support, conferences, performances, single events, or religious purposes.